Intermittent Fasting: Is It Beneficial During Your Cleanse and After?

-I don’t really like the 5:2 method as much.
-I find people drop their calories more permanently to 500–600 calories, even though the recommendation is only 1–2 days per week.
+We don’t really like the 5:2 method as much.
+We find people drop their calories more permanently to 500–600 calories, even though the recommendation is only 1–2 days per week.
 The reason that this isn’t as desirable is because your body’s metabolic set point gets lowered, your metabolic rate lowers too.
 Then, when the time comes to consume more food, you end up storing excess food as body fat.

 Still eating gourmet food and being in ketosis without starvation is more sustainable.
 When you are in ketosis, there is a lovely advantage of appetite suppression whilst operating on a fat metabolism (that is, using your own body fat for fuel).